apache/parquet-format/README.md

 ## Types
-The types supported by the file format are intended to be as minimal as possible, with a focus on how the types effect on disk storage.
+The types supported by the file format are intended to be as minimal as possible, with a focus on how the types affect disk storage.
 For example, 16-bit ints are not explicitly supported in the storage format since they are covered by 32-bit ints with an efficient encoding.
 This reduces the complexity of implementing readers and writers for the format.
 The types are: